Dineshkumarsammeta/ML_model_predicting_house_prices2/README.md

 By leveraging advanced ML models, data pipelines, and geospatial integration, the project aimed to help investors, estate agents, and mortgage brokers make informed decisions and identify high-growth investment zones.

 ## 🏠 Background & Relevance
-House price forecasting is a critical area for real estate, mortgage, and PropTech industries.
-This project integrates **housing market data, geospatial factors (schools, transport, amenities), and advanced ML models (Random Forest, XGBoost)** to improve predictive accuracy and deliver actionable insights.
+Forecasting house prices plays a pivotal role in real estate, mortgage, and PropTech industries.
+This project combines housing market trends with geospatial intelligence—such as proximity to schools, transportation, and local amenities—and leverages advanced machine learning models like Random Forest and XGBoost.
+The goal is to enhance prediction accuracy while generating actionable insights for smarter decision-making
 The outcome was a scalable, ethical, and real-time system for UK housing market analysis.

 ## ⚙️ Methodology